DanielBarie/ProxmoxSetup/README.md

   - [vars.tf](vars.tf): Variable declarations for main terraform file.
   - [terraform.tfvars](terraform.tfvars): Contains user id and secret, referenced from vars.tf
 # Fun with VMs
+This section is sort of a documentation along the way.
+- First, we tried running GNS3 VM (Compute) images.
+These were accessed from GUI components installed on the local Windows PCs.
+We thus failed to achieve one of our main goals (not to install software on the pool PCs).
+Another issue was the permanent danger of incompatible versions of GUI and VM.
+Not great.
+So the Web GUI of the VM was the next logical step.
+Well, not quite ready, yet.
+- I like Ubuntu and there's good documentation for installing GNS3 in a Ubuntu environment.
+So we chose to have a full desktop environment with GUI and compute (quem) installed in Ubuntu VMs.
+RDP / VNC won't work as intended.
+Not such a good idea.
+- So much pain later: Debian manual install is a pain.
+But it finally works (pretty much as intended).
+-
 ## The GNS3 VM
   - GNS3 provides a KVM image, this is what Proxmox is made for: https://github.com/GNS3/gns3-gui/releases
   - This will give us a Web-UI included with the VM or a way of connecting to the VM via the Windows GUI.